By Florida law, the portfolio must contain:

-From the FL Dept. of Education's Office of Choice's Home Education FAQ (updated Oct.
-2020)
+From the FL Dept. of Education's Home Education FAQ

-Pro tip: Saving library receipts can be a great shortcut to recording titles of reading materials for those using the library frequently.
+Saving library receipts can be a great shortcut to recording titles of reading materials for those using the library frequently.

 Q: When should I turn in the portfolio to the district?

 A: Most likely you won't ever have to show it to the district.